DRIVE IN STORAGE

 People are reluctant to cast aside belongings they no longer use, especially if they are still in good condition.
 They want to hang onto things ‘just in case’ or often because they’re planning on passing them on at some point in time.
 It could be an old Chesterfield, a bike, a bed, Hi-fi equipment or a bookcase.
 Getting on the housing ladder is very expensive and many are storing furniture etc, in preparation for when children make that jump and will need all the help they can get.

 Increasingly people are having to move out of their old home before moving into their new one to avoid losing a sale.
-If that’s the case and you have nowhere to store your belongings, a self storage unit is the ideal answer.
+If that’s the case and you have nowhere to store your belongings, a self storage unit is an ideal answer.
 Also, if you are downsizing, but don’t want to throw away or sell those bits and pieces quite yet, a self storage unit will help while you make your mind up about what stays and what goes.

 If the builders are due, to erect a new conservatory or extension, and you are worried about them walking through the house and damaging your sofas or wooden furniture, a self storage unit would be ideal to house your valuables whilst the work is ongoing.